 2011 – today

-The company expanded its investment portfolio by investing in real estate, allowing it to expand beyond the United States and develop new directions.
+The company expanded its investment portfolio by acquiring real estate, allowing it to move beyond the United States and pursue new directions.
 The emblem reflects this change, with large purple letters conveying strength and stability.
 The width of the letters emphasizes reliability, creating an impression of a solid and steady position.
-The choice of color palette highlights the soundness of the strategy and the ability to achieve goals.
+The choice of color palette underscores the strategy’s soundness and the ability to achieve goals.